Home to one of Colombia’s best-known arbitrators

 In addition, he’s a member of the LCIA Court and a vice chair of the Latin American Arbitration Association (which he helped to found), and is listed on the AAA/ICDR’s Energy Arbitrators’ List.

 The other practice co-chair is William Araque, whose focus is more on litigation.

 Ranking guides put the firm, which is based in Bogotá, among the top practices in the country for dispute resolution.

 Merck Sharp & Dohme, Colombian energy group Isagen, Hocol Petroleum, dredging contractor Royal Boskalis, IT provider Unisys, mining company Drummond and Spain’s Ferrovial Agroman have all used the firm on ICC matters.
 GlaxoSmithKline retained it for a US$60 million dispute over a distribution agreement.

-Other recent clients include Chilean department store chain Falabella, power company Termoemcali and advertising agency Young & Rubicam.
+Other clients include a subsidiary of Colombia’s Ecopetrol, Chilean department store chain Falabella, power company TermoEmcali and advertising agency Young & Rubicam.
 A state entity has turned to it for advice in an arbitration arising from the alleged breach of a juridical stability contract; while a state oil agency is using it for an arbitration over windfall profit taxes under a concession agreement.